| Home | Features | Cooking Dictionary | Cook-&-Book Reviews | Read the Articles | CooksRecipes.com Store |

 Red Bell Pepper Relish

-- 6 large onions cut into 1-inch chunks
+6 large onions cut into 1-inch chunks

-- 12 large red bell peppers
+12 large red bell peppers

-- 4 cups distilled white vinegar
+4 cups distilled white vinegar

-- 3 cups sugar
+3 cups granulated sugar

-- 2 tablespoons salt
+2 tablespoons kosher salt

-- 1 tablespoon mustard seeds
+1 tablespoon mustard seeds

 - In a food processor, whirl onions and bell peppers, a portion at a time, until coarsely chopped.
 Place chopped vegetables into a heavy, 8 to 10-quart pan.
 Stir in vinegar, sugar, salt, and mustard seeds.
 Bring to a boil over medium-high heat, stirring occasionally.
 Reduce heat to medium-low and boil gently, stirring often, until relish is thickened but still juicy, about 50 minutes.

-- Ladle hot relish into hot, sterilized 1-pint canning jars, leaving 1/2-inch headspace.
+- Ladle hot relish into hot, sterilized 1-pint canning jars, leaving 1/2-inch head-space.
 Gently run a narrow nonmetallic spatula between relish and jar sides to release any air bubbles.
 Wipe rims and threads of jars clean; top with scalded lids, then firmly screw on bands.

 - Place jars, slightly apart, on a rack in a boiling water canner or other deep pan half-full of hot water.
 Add more hot water to cover jars by 1 to 2-inches.
 Bring water to a simmer; then cover and simmer for 15 minutes.